 - Ping Identity

-See the detailed procedures to configure SSO authentication in any of the following IdPs:
+See the detailed procedures for configuring SSO authentication in the following IdPs:

-- An AppsFlyer app is created on the IdP platform, based on the SAML 2.0 protocol, and the AppsFlyer authentication certificate is implemented in the IdP platform
+- Create an AppsFlyer app on the IdP platform using the SAML 2.0 protocol, and integrate the AppsFlyer authentication certificate within the IdP platform.

 Note